dartanyan910/Fuzzy-Store-Funnel-and-Product-Launching-analysis/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-**1. Partial months excluded from YoY trend analysis:**
-The dataset begins on March 19, 2012 and ends on March 19, 2015.
-Both March periods contain only 13–19 days of data.
-Including these months in YoY comparisons would overstate 2013 growth by approximately 2x due to unequal day counts in the baseline.
-All trend analysis uses April 2012 as the start point for YoY calculations.
-For March 2015 performance, a Month-to-Date (MTD) comparison using the same 19-day window from 2014 is used instead of full-month extrapolation.

-**2. Null UTM campaign handling:**
+**1. Null UTM campaign handling:**

 For records in website_sessions where utm_campaign is missing (null), traffic is categorized using the following logic:

 - ***Direct Traffic:*** Sessions where both utm_source and http_referer are null — users accessing via direct URL or bookmarks.
 - ***Organic Search:*** Sessions where utm_source is null but http_referer contains search engine strings — unpaid search discovery.

-**3. Bounce rate benchmarks sourced from Shopify industry data:**
+**2. Bounce rate benchmarks sourced from Shopify industry data:**

 The e-commerce bounce rate benchmark range of 36–45% referenced in Category 2 is based on published Shopify industry averages for retail and gifting categories.
 This benchmark should be periodically refreshed as market conditions evolve.

-**4. March 2015 YoY decline is a data artifact, not a business signal:**
+**3. March 2015 YoY decline is a data artifact, not a business signal:**

 The apparent -3.7% YoY session decline in March 2015 is caused by the dataset ending on March 19 — creating an incomplete month compared to a full March 2014.
-This should not be reported as a performance decline without the MTD context provided in Category 1.
+Therefore, this should not be reported as a performance decline.